Made with

 • Failing to define clear start and end points

-Different flowchart types also influence how diagrams are structured and interpreted in practice.
+Different flowchart types also influence how diagrams are structured and interpreted in practice, which is why choosing the right format matters as much as avoiding common design mistakes.

 Types of Flowcharts

-These diagrams appear in several variations depending on the type of process being documented and the level of detail required.
+Flowcharts appear in several variations depending on the type of process being documented, the audience, and the level of detail required.

-Different types of flowcharts are used depending on whether the goal is to show simple process steps, cross-functional responsibilities, task movement, or data flow.
+Different types of flowcharts are used depending on whether the goal is to show simple process steps, cross-functional responsibilities, task movement, data flow, or broader workflow structure.

 • Process diagram (flowchart) — used to visualize a sequence of operational steps.